Self-Harm Awareness Month: Understanding Self-Harm (And How You Can Help)

 Reaching out for support from a mental health professional for mental health conditions or symptoms can be challenging in person.
 In these cases, online therapy platforms like BetterHelp for adults or TeenCounseling for teens aged 13 to 19 may be beneficial.

-While online therapy may not be appropriate as the sole source of support for those with severe self-harm or suicidal ideation, it can be a valuable source of emotional support and guidance, allowing clients to choose between phone, video, or live chat sessions with a therapist from home.
+While online therapy may not be appropriate as the sole source of support for those with severe self-harm or suicidal ideation, it can be a valuable source of emotional support and guidance, allowing clients to choose between phone calls, video chats, or in-app messaging sessions with a therapist from home.
 Dialectical behavior therapy (DBT), cognitive-behavioral therapy (CBT), and mindfulness-based stress reduction (MBSR) are a few common therapeutic approaches that may be effectively used online.

 Studies also support the effectiveness of internet interventions.
 Online therapy has been found to be as effective as in-person therapy and may be preferable for teens with busy schedules, transportation limitations, or social anxiety.
 Young people may find it easier to open up to a neutral third person like a therapist, particularly if they can attend from the comfort of home.